denzilferreira/denzilferreira.github.io/content/post/2021-11-01-atala-prism/index.en.md

 Can be *issued by* an **Issuer**, identified by a DID.
 Can be *issued to* a **Holder**, the subject, identified by a DID.
 Can be passed to and verified by a **Verifier** and it is specified by WWWC: https://w3c.github.io/vc-data-model

 e.g., a university (Issuer) provides to a student (Holder) a degree certificate (Credential).
 This credential can be verified (using a Verifier) by an employer.

+### Idea for Atala PRISM project

+A **search engine for employers to find certified professionals** for a role (vertical: career/reputation).
+The Holder is the job seeker/professional.
+The credentials that would be issued could be:

+- Proof of Employment at company Xpto
+- Recommendation from another verified user
+- Proof of Degree
+- Proof of certification taken by AWS/Azure/Google Cloud/etc
+- ...

+The Issuers are the companies/universities/training entities.
+The Verifier is the search engine, used by employers.